oscarpolanco/node_react_fullstack/sections_text/README.md

   }
   ```

-- Now we need to define the arguments that are gonna be in the constructure that are the same provide as an arguments when we use the `new` keyword when we create an instance of a class.
-At this time we are gonna recive an `object` with a `subject` and `recipients` properties and a second argument with the `content`(template) of the mail.
+- Now we need to define the arguments that are gonna be in the constructor that are the same provide as arguments when we use the `new` keyword when we create an instance of a class.
+At this time we are gonna receive an `object` with a `subject` and `recipients` properties and a second argument with the `content`(template) of the mail.

   ```js
   class Mailer extends helper.Mail {